Veterans Claims - Information From a VA Disability Lawyer

 Applications for veterans compensation and pension benefits can be completed online or in person at any VA service center, but unjust claim denials and administrative problems are common.
 Persistence may not be enough to overcome an initial VA claim denial.
 Some cases are in the system for many years, and representation by experienced VA disability lawyers may prove critical to your success with the veterans appeals process.
 These lawyers have a high success rate in winning cases and can navigate the complexities of obtaining disability compensation.

-A skilled and experienced VA disability attorney will have seen the many cases in which veterans who actually qualify for disability benefits have been denied due to missing information or incorrect forms.
-Or in some cases an applicant may have been approved for veterans benefits but has received a low disability rating.
-VA disability ratings under 100% generally do not provide enough income to live on, but often the disabled veteran still isn’t able to find or maintain work due to a service-connected disability.
+A skilled and experienced VA disability attorney wwill have seen the many cases in which veterans who actually qualify for disability benefits have been denied.
+In some cases an applicant may have been approved for veterans benefits but has received a low disability rating.
+VA disability ratings under 100% generally do not provide enough income to live on, but often the disabled veteran still isn’t able to find or maintain work due to a service connected disability.

 If you are evaluating whether to apply for VA disability benefits or want to contest a denied claim, you should know that:

-You will be required to prove that you have a current medical or psychological condition considered severe under VA criteria and connected to an event or condition that occurred during your military service — but that condition does not have to be combat-related.
+You will be required to prove that you have a current medical or psychological condition considered severe under VA criteria and a service connection to an event or condition that occurred during your military service — but that condition does not have to be combat-related.

 The amount of compensation you receive if approved will be based in part on the VA disability “rating” you are assigned — and this can be appealed and modified.

-Many veterans collect other state or federal government benefits in addition to what they receive from the VA, including Social Security Disability Insurance (SSDI) if applicable.
+Many veterans collect other state or federal government benefits in addition to what they receive from the VA, including Social Security Disability Insurance (SSDI) Supplemental Security Income (SSI), federal retirement benefits, as well as private retirement benefits, if applicable.
+Under some circumstances a disabled veteran can receive VA disability benefits and military retirement benefits.

-You may need to claim an earlier effective date for benefits.
 VA Regional Offices play a crucial role in the legal process of securing VA disability benefits.
-Having experienced VA disability lawyers is essential to navigating claims and appeals that may arise in these offices, as they have the expertise to work with VA officials and understand the intricacies of the appeals system.
+Having an experienced VA disability lawyer is essential to navigating claims and appeals for veterans claims that may arise in these offices.
+Experienced veterans disability attorneys have the expertise to work with VA officials and understand the intricacies of the appeals system.

 The VA Disability Claim Process

-The VA disability claim process is complex and time-consuming.
-Being prepared and understanding the procedures can make a significant difference in the outcome of your claim.
+The VA claims application process is complex and time-consuming.
+Being prepared and understanding the procedures can make a significant difference in the outcome of your disability compensation claim.

-Friedman Law Firm utilizes many legal strategies to assist veterans who suffer with service connected conditions with their initial claims, increased ratings, or appeals.
+Friedman Law Firm utilizes many legal strategies to assist disabled veterans suffering from service connected conditions with their initial claims, increased ratings, or appeals.

 Increased ratings